X-rays are best known for their use in evaluating broken bones. However, they can also be used to look at different parts of the body.

 - you have allergies, especially to iodine or seafood

 You will have to eat a special diet the night before your appointment.
 This is to minimize solid stools in your large intestine.
 Stools can make it harder to read the X-rays.
-You may also be instructed to take a laxative the day before the test, and to limit your dinner to clear liquids.
+You may also be instructed to take a laxative the day before the test and to limit your dinner to clear liquids.

 After you empty your bladder, an intravenous line will be put in your arm or hand.
-The doctor or nurse will then inject the contrast dye into the line.
+Your doctor or nurse will then inject the contrast dye into the line.
 You will be asked to lie on an exam table, and an X-ray camera above you will take initial pictures.

 As the dye is injected, you may feel tingling.
 It may feel like you are urinating.
 This is normal.
 You may also have a metallic taste in your mouth.

 A new X-ray picture will be taken every few minutes for 30 to 60 minutes.
-The series of pictures will track the dye as it moves through the kidneys and ureters into the bladder.
+The series of pictures will track the dye as it moves through your kidneys and ureters into your bladder.
 Before each picture is taken, you will need to hold your breath.
 Right before the last picture, you will be asked to empty your bladder again.
 This last picture will show how well your bladder has emptied.